Wang-Cankun/BOBRO/README.md

 <!-- badges: end -->

-BOBRO is the an algorithm for prediction of cis-regulatory motifs in a given set of promoter sequences.
+BOBRO is the an R package for prediction of cis-regulatory motifs in a given set of promoter sequences.
     The algorithm originally published by Ma et al, 2011 at Nucelic Acids Research(https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/gkq948).
-    This package provides an R implementation of the BOBRO algorithm, with significantly improved efficiency and comprehensive functions.
+    This package provides an R implementation of the BOBRO algorithm, developed and maintained by the BMBL at OSU.

-Make sure to check out the **Examples** and **FAQ** section to learn everything about the Giotto workflow.
+Make sure to check out the **Examples** and **FAQ** section to learn everything about the workflow.

 ## Latest News